generation-org/JAVA/JAVA-4 - Logic Operators/README.md

 ## Part 1: Class Grader
 1. Open IntelliJ Idea App and create a project called **ClassGrader**
-2. Write a program where a user enters the grade of a student and the program returns a grade based on the following conditions
+2. Write a program that receives numerical input of a student score and the program returns a grade based on the following conditions
 - **Failed** if they scored 3 or less
 - **Insufficient** if they scored > 3 but less than 5.
 (5 included)
 - **Good** if they scored > 5 but less than 8.
 (8 included)